lvcg/lvcg/README.md

-### <div align="center">Greetings, I'm Liv Robinson.
+### <div align="center">Greetings, I'm Liv.
 I'm a freelance software engineer with experience in developing and maintaining web applications.
 My main focus is to deliver high-quality, scalable, and user-friendly solutions for my clients.✨
 </div>